NFC Technical Information

 'LF' (Low Frequency)

 Covering the 30 kilohertz (kHz) to 300 kHz range, but is typically used between 125 and 134.2 kHz, Low Frequency RFID products are typically used in challenging environments across sectors from manufacturing to oil, gas, aerospace and automotive, along with supply chain applications.
-'Hard' HF products are ideal to protect against damage from dust and mechanical stress, as well as high temperatures and water immersion.
-To go to the page that covers HF in more technical detail please click Here
+'Hard' LF products are ideal to protect against damage from dust and mechanical stress, as well as high temperatures and water immersion.
+To go to the page that covers LF in more technical detail please click Here

 Which RFID information can I view?